 Hours of Service Regulations

 In response to the burgeoning fatigue-related accidents, the Federal Motor Carrier Safety Administration (FMSCA) instituted Hours of Service regulations for drivers of commercial motor vehicles, also called “CMVs.”
 The final draft was published in December 2011.

 Hours of Service regulations accomplish the following:

 - Limit truck drivers to 11 hours maximum driving time, and only after 10 consecutive hours off the job.
-The ratio is 10-hour limit after 8 hours off work for passenger carrying truckers.
+The ratio for passenger-carrying truckers is a 10-hour limit after 8 hours off of work.

 - Prevents truckers from driving if 8 hours have not passed since the end of their last 30-minute resting period.

 - Drivers are not allowed to drive more than 60 hours in 7 consecutive days, or 70 hours in 8 consecutive days.

 These and other HOS regulations were instituted to prevent serious collisions; however, fatigue can also be caused by the time of day/night the trucker is driving.
 For example, a trucker may have gotten enough sleep, but driving at 3am may still result in fatigue.
 Statistics also indicate that fatigue might have something to do with distance, as 65% of fatal crashes occur on trips where the driver traveled more than 51 miles.

 Were you involved in an accident with a FedEx truck?

 If you or someone you love was involved in an accident with a FedEx or FedEx Ground truck, we invite you to contact the truck accident lawyers at Wyatt Law Firm today for a free review of your legal rights and options.
 Truck drivers and their employers can be held responsible for accidents caused by negligence and carelessness, such as falling asleep at the wheel.